09 Early years practice policy

 To offer protection to

-and stair gates.
+gates.
 This usually stops a situation escalating.
-However, there will be some situations where a child places themselves or others in danger which requires an immediate need for the use of
+However, there will be some situations where a child places themselves or others in danger which requires an immediate need for the use of both

-both verbal and physical intervention. f a single or persistent incident requires a physical intervention such as physical handling from a staff member towards a child, then this is used
+verbal and physical intervention.
+If a single or persistent incident requires a physical intervention such as physical handling from a staff member towards a child, then this is used intentionally to

-intentionally to restrict a child’s movement against their will.
-In most cases this can be applied through the use of the adult’s body gently and safely blocking the child from access to danger or to
+restrict a child’s movement against their will.
+In most cases this can be applied using the adult’s body gently and safely blocking the child from access to danger or to prevent

 To physically intervene,